boazsegev/iodine/README.md

 Iodine will calculate, when possible, a good enough default concurrency model for lightweight applications... this might not fit your application if you use heavier database access or other blocking calls.

-To get the most out of Iodine, consider the amount of CPU cores available and the concurrency level the application requires.
+To get the most out of iodine, consider the amount of CPU cores available and the concurrency level the application requires.

 The common model of 16 threads and 4 processes can be easily adopted: